nishidy/vim-bashcomp/README.md

 Don't do " before { or } if you want to put variable between " and ".
 Do { or } and then do ", please.

+If you push { or } on space or break, it works as usual (go next or previous empty line).